 120.5.
-Damage dealt to a creature or planeswalker doesn't destroy it.
+Damage dealt to a creature, planeswalker, or battle doesn't destroy it.
 Likewise, the source of that damage doesn't destroy it.
-Rather, state-based actions may destroy a creature or planeswalker, or otherwise put it into its owner's graveyard, due to the results of the damage dealt to that permanent.
+Rather, state-based actions may destroy a creature or otherwise put a permanent into its owner's graveyard, due to the results of the damage dealt to that permanent.
 See rule 704.